calacuda/tracker-console/README.md

 - [ ] add exit menu (triggered by menu/mode/home button + start)
 - [ ] make tempo changable via UI
 - [x] change next screen button to the west face button
+- [x] add a highlight to indicate playhead location when playing
 - [ ] send off messages for all playing notes when playback stops
-- [ ] add a highlight to indicate playhead location when playing
 - [ ] add config file and the ability to connect to multiple USB Midi Devices
+- [ ] make multiple phrases playable at once and make them sync.

 ## Screens